 This field is a short free text field that is used to describe the discount.
 The string value in this field is shown in the MPOS and CPOS cart line and printed on Retail Modern Point of Sale (MPOS) and Cloud POS (CPOS) customer receipts.
 Therefore, your cashiers and end customers will see this description.
 It is the primary means for MPOS/CPOS users and customers to know which discount was applied.

-There are four types of retail discounts in Dynamics 365 for Retail: Discount, Quantity, Mix and match, and Threshold.
+There are four types of retail discounts in Retail: Discount, Quantity, Mix and match, and Threshold.
 The discount type is set when you first create a discount and can't be changed later.
 The discount type determines whether there is a quantity or amount criterion that must be met to qualify for the discount.

 The status of a discount can be either Enabled or Disabled.
 When you first create a discount, the status is Disabled.
 Discounts can only be edited when they are disabled.
 When discount data is pushed to a channel, disabled discounts are not pushed.
 If a discount was previously enabled and pushed to the channel, then this new push will also remove the discount from the channel.
 When you change the status to Enabled, various validation checks are performed on the discount, depending on the type of discount.
 The list of validation checks has increased in recent updates of the product to prevent incomplete or poorly defined discounts from being pushed to retail channels.
 Here is a partial list of the validations that are performed when you enable a discount: